domax/email-bridge/README.md

 ### Build ###

-This project is Maven-driven, so all what you need to do to build it is run the following command:
+This project is Maven-driven, so all what you need to do to build it is to run the following command:

     $ mvn clean package